apache/flink/docs/dev/stream/operators/joining.md

 where a and b are elements of A and B that share a common key.

-The interval join currently only performs inner joins, meaning that if an element from one stream has no element from the other stream to be joined with, it will not be passed to the user-defined function.
+The interval join currently only performs inner joins.

-When joined elements are passed to the user-defined function they have the maximum timestamp of either one of the two elements.
-The timestamps of either one of those elements can also be accessed via the `ProcessJoinFunction.Context`
+When a pair of elements are passed to the `ProcessJoinFunction`, they will be assigned with the larger timestamp (which can be accessed via the `ProcessJoinFunction.Context`) of the two elements.

-Note: The interval join currently only supports event time.
+<span class="label label-info">Note</span> The interval join currently only supports event time.

 <img src="{{ site.baseurl }}/fig/interval-join.svg" class="center" style="width: 80%;" />

-In this example we are joining two streams 'orange' and 'green' with a lower bound of minus two milliseconds and an upper bound of one millisecond.
-By default those boundaries are inclusive, but `.lowerBoundExclusive()` and / or `.upperBoundExclusive()` can be used to specify different behaviour.
+In the example above, we join two streams 'orange' and 'green' with a lower bound of -2 milliseconds and an upper bound of +1 millisecond.
+Be default, these boundaries are inclusive, but `.lowerBoundExclusive()` and `.upperBoundExclusive` can be applied to change the behaviour.

 Using the more formal notation again this will translate to